International Journal of ePortfolio

 manuscript clearly state and explain the problem or issue that is addressed by

-manuscript identify the research that led the manuscript author(s) to propose
+manuscript identify the research and/or theory that led the author(s) to propose

-current manuscript adds to the body of knowledge to address the problem?
+the research and methods completed? (b) Does the manuscript indicate how this work adds to the previous research and/or the body of knowledge to address the problem?

 articulated, and appropriate given the expressed problem, literature support,